Politics: The Latest Political News, Polls & Election Results

 Video

-Mark Ralston / AFP - Getty Images
+Karen Bleier / AFP - Getty Images

 advertisement